SankeerthanaSaini/data-analyst-Saini/README.md

 4. Animal Segmentation:

-Segmentation by Medical Status: Grouping animals based on health conditions (e.g., healthy vs. injured) to analyze care patterns.
+•Segmentation by Medical Status: Grouping animals based on health conditions (e.g., healthy vs. injured) to analyze care patterns.
-Segmentation by Intake Source: Segmenting based on the animal’s history or intake source (e.g., stray, surrendered, deceased).
+•Segmentation by Intake Source: Segmenting based on the animal’s history or intake source (e.g., stray, surrendered, deceased).
 5. Insights and Findings:
-Insights derived from this analysis may highlight:
+•Insights derived from this analysis may highlight:

-Peak intake periods (e.g., holidays, weekends)
-Trends in the breed or type of animals taken into custody over time Common health issues in animals processed by Vancouver Animal Control
+•Peak intake periods (e.g., holidays, weekends) •Trends in the breed or type of animals taken into custody over time •Common health issues in animals processed by Vancouver Animal Control
 6. Recommendations:

 Based on the analysis, recommendations may include:

-Adjusting staff levels or hours during peak intake periods to manage the workload efficiently.
+•Adjusting staff levels or hours during peak intake periods to manage the workload efficiently.
-Enhancing medical resources to better address common health conditions seen in animals.
+•Enhancing medical resources to better address common health conditions seen in animals.
 Tools and Technologies:

-Python (Pandas, Matplotlib, Seaborn) or Excel for data analysis Data visualization tools (e.g., Excel) for creating clear, actionable dashboards
+•Python (Pandas, Matplotlib, Seaborn) or Excel for data analysis •Data visualization tools (e.g., Excel) for creating clear, actionable dashboards

 Deliverables:

-A comprehensive report summarizing the methods, findings, and actionable recommendations.
+•A comprehensive report summarizing the methods, findings, and actionable recommendations.
-Visualizations and dashboards to present key insights clearly to stakeholders.
+•Visualizations and dashboards to present key insights clearly to stakeholders.
-A presentation to communicate major findings and suggestions for future improvements.
+•A presentation to communicate major findings and suggestions for future improvements.

 This descriptive analysis project will provide a deeper understanding of the animal control register in Vancouver, helping to optimize operations and improve the management and care of animals in custody.